In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 In the end, the closer the niche, the better.

-8. Expired domain is not indexed or got deindexed because of Google penalty
+8. Aged domain is not indexed or got deindexed because of Google penalty

 Not in all cases.